nicoverbruggen/nv-charter/README.md

 Copyright (c) 1989-1992, Bitstream Inc., Cambridge, MA.
 Copyright (c) 2009, 2010, 2011, 2012 Andrey V. Panov
 Copyright (c) 2013-2024 Michael Sharpe
+Copyright (c) 2025 Nico Verbruggen

-These fonts are an extension of Bitstream Charter, whose original license is reproduced below, as required under the terms of that license.
+XCharter is an extension of Bitstream Charter, whose original license is reproduced below, as required under the terms of that license.
 The extension provides small caps, oldstyle figures and superior figures in all four styles, accompanied by LaTeX font support files.

+NV Charter is based on XCharter, but contains some manual tweaks and adjustments to metrics for an improved digital reading experience.

+---

 You are hereby granted permission under all Bitstream propriety rights to use, copy, modify, sublicense, sell, and redistribute the 4 Bitstream